Three of these at 2am while nursing. Standing up. No plate. Zero regrets.

 Gently press each cookie flat with the bottom of a glass or the back of a spoon—these cookies won’t spread much, so flattening them now ensures even baking and a consistent texture throughout.

-Step 7: Bake Until Golden and Set
+Step 7: Bake and Cool Cookies

 Bake in your preheated 350°F oven for 12 minutes, or until the edges are lightly golden and the centers feel set when gently pressed.